jugshaurya/Notes/docs/cpp.md

 	}
 ```

-## Struct vs class
+## struct vs class

-- Use Struct to bundle multiple items together.
+- Use struct to bundle multiple items together.
-- everything is `public by default in struct` and `private by default in class`.Else everything is the same!
+- Everything is `public by default in struct` and `private by default in class`.Else everything is the same!
 - when in a hurry use struct like pair(why? because, the default public).

   ```cpp